 Make the dough:

 - Mix all-purpose flour, glutinous rice flour, and instant yeast in a mixing bowl.
-Add 1/2 of the pandan juice you prepared earlier followed by cooking oil.
+Add 1/2 of the pandan juice you prepared earlier.
 Continue to add the pandan juice as needed.
 You may not need all or you may need a bit more liquid if the dough is dry.
-Knead into a smooth dough.
+Knead into a rough dough.
+Add the oil and knead into a smooth dough.
 You may use stand mixer like KitchenAid or knead by hand